LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 6
 ```

-- Nested functions are evaluated from the inside out,
-  just like in mathematics.
+In the example above we have nested the `print()` and `len()` functions.
+When nesting functions, they are evaluated from the inside out, just like in mathematics, so `len()` is evaluated first, followed by the `print()` function.

+## Variable naming conventions

-## Python is case-sensitive.
+### Python is case-sensitive.

-- Python thinks that upper- and lower-case letters are different,
-  so `Name` and `name` are different variables.
+Python thinks that upper- and lower-case letters are different, so `Name` and `name` would be different variables.
-- There are conventions for using upper-case letters at the start of variable names
-  so we will use lower-case letters for now.

-## Use meaningful variable names.
+### Use meaningful variable names.

-- Python doesn't care what you call variables as long as they obey the rules
-  (alphanumeric characters and the underscore).
+Python doesn't care what you call variables as long as they obey the rules (alphanumeric characters and the underscore).

 ```python
 flabadab = 42